rollyourown-xyz/ryo-ingress-proxy/module-deployment/modules/deploy-ingress-proxy-configuration/README.md

         http-request deny deny_status 403 if { hdr(host) -i <host> } { path_beg -i <path> }

+## ingress-proxy_acl_redirects (map of objects)

+Map of ACLs to use for http-request redirect in haproxy configuration.
+Each object must be a map.
+The object key is the ACL name, the object 'prefix' value is the redirect prefix to use.
+The form for a map is:

+        acl_name = {prefix = string}

+If the ACL is a host-only ACL, then the resulting haproxy HTTPS frontend redirect rule is:

+        http-request redirect prefix <prefix> code 302 if { hdr(host) -i <host> }

+If the ACL is a host/path ACL, then the resulting haproxy HTTPS frontend use-backend rule is:

+        http-request redirect prefix <prefix> code 302 if { hdr(host) -i <host> } { path_beg -i <path> }

 ## ingress-proxy_acl_use-backends (map of objects)

 Map of ACLs to use for use-backend haproxy configuration.
 Each object must be a map.
 The object key is the ACL name, the object 'backend' value is the backend service to use.
 The form for a map is: